A secured instance of NiFi Registry cannot be accessed anonymously, so a method of user authentication must be configured.

 Username/password authentication is performed by an 'Identity Provider'.
 The Identity Provider is a pluggable mechanism for authenticating users via their username/password.
 Which Identity Provider to use is configured in the nifi-registry.properties file.
 Currently NiFi Registry offers Identity Providers for LDAP and Kerberos.

 Identity Providers are configured using two properties in the nifi-registry.properties file:

 nifi.registry.security.identity.providers.configuration.fileproperty specifies the configuration file where identity providers are defined.
 By default, the identity-providers.xml file located in the root installation

-nifi.security.user.login.identity.provider property indicates which of the configured Login Identity Provider should be used.
+nifi.registry.security.identity.providerproperty indicates which of the configured identity providers in the identity-providers.xml file to use.
 By default, this property is not configured meaning that username/password must be explicitly enabled.